m50d/m50d.github.com/2020-11-08-wrestle-princess.md

 ## International Princess championship semi-final round

-This was damn near perfect, although the narrative is what made it shine.
+This was damn near perfect, although it was the narrative rather than the wrestling that made it shine.